 There are three basic conditions which may lead to the development of esophageal stricture, namely:

-- Intrinsic diseases: the triggering factors for these ailments are neoplastic and inflammatory processes as well as fibrosis; all these lesions are the causes for the stenosis (narrowing) of the esophageal lumen.
+These lesions are the causes for the stenosis (narrowing) of the esophageal lumen.

 Pathophysiology of Esophageal Stricture

-There are particular reasons for peptic esophageal strictures that are:
+Causes of peptic esophageal strictures are:

 Epidemiology of Esophageal Stricture

-Age, gender and race
+Age, gender, and race

 Men are more exposed to peptic strictures than women in the correlation 2:1 or 3:1.